cjbt/WeatherApp-React-Native/README.md

 # WeatherApp-React-Native
-React native  practice using a weather api
+React native  practice using a weather api-